Polar bears are suffering paw injuries likely driven by the warming Arctic: Study

 Why it matters

-The researchers say they’re unsure how the injuries will affect polar populations, but they speculate the injuries could reduce the bears’ “ability to hunt and travel successfully.”
+The researchers say they’re unsure how the injuries will affect populations, but they speculate the injuries could reduce the bears’ “ability to hunt and travel successfully.”

 Recent research suggests the Arctic is warming nearly four times faster than the global average.
 Winter warming and rain-on-snow events have also been increasing as a result, the authors write.
 Continued warming will likely create “challenging surface conditions for polar bears to travel on” and make the polar bears, which are considered vulnerable to extinction, more prone to injuries, they add.